Q1. How did some bug landlords or warrior chiefs establish their own kingdoms?

 Ans: One particularly prized area was the city of Kanauj in the Ganga valley.
 This place was very important for several resources.
 For centuries, rulers belonging to the Gurjara-Pratihara, Rashtrakuta and Pala dynasties fought for control over Kanauj.
 Because there were three “parties” in this longdrawn conflict, historians often describe it as the “tripartite struggle”.

-Ans: Prashastis are special kind of inscriptions and is a Sanskrit word which means “in praise for”.
-There are glowing praises of kings and rulers, and were written by the poets of that time.
+Prashastis are special kind of inscriptions and is a Sanskrit word which means “in praise for”.
+Prashastis are glowing praises of kings and rulers, and were written by the poets of that time.

 Prashastis contain details that may not be literally true.
 But they tell us how rulers wanted to depict themselves.